 The Prolog top-level loop is written this way, reclaiming memory resources after every user query.

 set_prolog_stack(+Stack, +KeyValue)

 Set a parameter for one of the Prolog runtime stacks.
-Stack is one of local, global, trail or argument.
+Stack is one of local, global or trail.
 The table below describes the Key(Value) pairs.
-Value can be an arithmetic integer expression.
-For example, to specify a 2 GB limit for the global stack, one can use: